ypinhsuan/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3a.
-Class not found.
+No classes found.

     * 3a1.
-Tutor's Pet shows that class is not found.
+Tutor's Pet displays a message that no classes are found.

       Use case ends.